sangeethaguhan/flask-pipeline/README.md

 ## 4. Jenkins Agent Setup (Docker-Capable)

-Create a file `Dockerfile.jenkins-agent` in your local:
+Create a file `Dockerfile.jenkins-agent` in your local computer:

 ```dockerfile
 FROM jenkins/inbound-agent:latest-jdk17